 How to change app icon

 You can change the app icon by adding the icons in mipmap-hdpi, mipmap-dpi, mipmap-xhdpi, and mipmap-xxhdpi and change the android:icon=“@mipmap/ic_launcher“

 Generate signed APK

-To generate signed apk you need to create a keystore for your project and keep this keystore secure.
-We need this keystore for further updates of the app.
+To generate a signed app you need to create a Keystore for your project and keep this Keystore secure.
+We need this Keystore for further updates of the app.

-In keystore section create new if you dont have one already or select the path to existing one.
+In the Keystore section create a new one if you don’t have one already or select the path to an existing one.

-You need to specify the keystore password, key password and alias and need to specify one certificate detail for generating new Keystore.
+You need to specify the Keystore password, key password rd, and alias and need to specify one certificate detail for generating a new Keystore.

 After that click next and then finish.

 Once you have your React Native project initialized, you can run react-native run-ios inside the newly created project directory.
 If everything is set up correctly, you should see your new app running in the iOS Simulator shortly.

 Specifying a device